 Photographs will be taken on the day of graduation for use in the press and University publications.
 We always aim to get written permission from individuals who appear in photographs, however, for general group shots this is not always possible.

->

-> If you do not want your photo taken or you think you may have been photographed and do not want the shot used, then please contact the Communications Office on (01224) 262210.
+If you do not want your photo taken or you think you may have been photographed and do not want the shot used, then please email the Communications Office

->

-> If you think your photo was taken and you would like a copy we will happily send it to you free of charge.
+If you think your photo was taken and you would like a copy we will happily send it to you free of charge.

 19, July, 2016 The PR world is at Ralica’s feet